There are many things that we can do to take care of ourselves and reduce the risks associated with using drugs.

 - Cleaning the injection site before injecting will reduce the risk of infection.
 Wash the area with soap and water then wipe with an alcohol pad moving outwards from the center.
 Allow the area to dry before injecting.

-- The fentanyl test strips are moisture sensitive: do not open the package until ready to test your shot.
+- Fentanyl, xylazine, benzodiazepine and medetomidine test strips are moisture sensitive: do not open the package until ready to test your shot.

 - Use bleach to clean needles, syringes, cookers and surfaces where drugs are prepared.
 This may reduce the risk of HIV and hepatitis C but doesn’t eliminate it.
 When using bleach to clean your syringes, make sure that the outside of the needle is submerged into the bleach and rinsed off as well.